-1. Students will be familiar with the definitions and taxonomies of models, simulations, and wargames.
+1. Students will be familiar with the terminology and definitions associated with models, simulations, and wargames.

 2. Students will understand the purposes of combat models as aids to decisionmaking, including principles of proper use, formulation of measures of effectiveness, analysis of results, and common pitfalls and abuses in the construction and application of combat models.